 Hippopotamus Bar, Museum Art Hotel

 The rooms at the hotel are currently undergoing a ‘Coco Chanel inspired’ renovation.
 The Classic Rooms we’ve stayed in were definitely missing the quirky and creative touches apparent throughout the public areas of the hotel.
-There was nothing at all wrong with the rooms, but it sounds like the … Read the rest
+There was nothing at … Read the rest

 Below are a few unusual places for a brew, alcoholic or otherwise in Wellington ….

 The Backbencher Gastropub is opposite Parliament and has a political theme.
 There have been a series of satirical political puppets strung up over the years.
 Prime Minister John Key unveiled a new set of puppets in 2013, including one of himself disco dancin’.
 We’ll see if he’ll be ‘stayin’ alive’ after the 2014 election.

 PM John Key disco dancin’ & Minister Gerry Brownlee working on the Christchurch rebuild

 There are a few spaces to eat and drink.
 You can … Read the rest

 We don’t go to the movies often enough, it’s a cheap ticket to a foreign land, or at least a window into another world.
 We didn’t go to the movies in Wellington either, but we did find there’s more to Roxy Cinema in Miramar and Embassy Theatre in downtown Wellington than movie theatres.
 (And excellent theatres they are too according to rave reviews I’ve read).

 Art Deco facade of Roxy Cinema in Miramar, Wellington